pponec/ujormKt/README.md

 The ultimate goal of this project is to provide a programming interface (in Kotlin) for building a database query model in a natural way.
 That is, the sessions will be modeled in a similar way to how attribute chaining is done when reading the value of an object.
-An entity here is an interface whose attributes are annotated with annotations according to the JPA specification.
+An entity here is an interface whose attributes are annotated with annotations similar to the JPA specification.
-In the first production release, I plan to support only a selected subset of JPA annotations.
-The SQL query modeling module will not have its own ORM implementation.
-The execution of database queries will then be delegated to an existing JPA implementation.
+The execution of database queries will then be delegated to an existing implementation, probably a clone of the Ujorm framework.
-Also in play is to create some clone of the Ujorm framework, adapted for Kotlin.

 See the target `SELECT` example: